Australia-PRC trade and investment developments: a timeline

 The South China Morning Post reports that the PRC is also expected to ban Australian wheat, according to industry sources.

 The PRC’s GACC suspends imports of timber from the state of Victoria, alleging the discovery of pests.

-The PRC’s MOFCOM rules that certain wines imported from Australia were dumped, causing damage to the PRC’s wine industry.
+The PRC’s MOFCOM published a preliminary ruling that certain wines imported from Australia were dumped, causing damage to the PRC’s wine industry.
 It imposes a cash deposit at rates between 107.1 percent and 212.1 percent.